ctroupin/ctroupin.github.io/_portfolio/2016-03-01-Medgib-drifters.md

 For the temperature scatter plot, a diverging color-map is selected to highlight the contrast between the cool Atlantic Water and the warmer Mediterranean Water.

-The Western and Eastern Atlantic Gyres (WAG and EAG) are represented as circle in projected coordinates.
+The Western and Eastern Atlantic Gyres (names WAG and EAG) are represented as circle in projected coordinates.
 The arrows are added as a small segment of the circle annotated with a specific arrow style.

 <img src="{{ site.url }}/figures/portfolio/Medgib_drifters_currents.png" class="img-responsive" alt="{{ post.alt }}">